-Message to Parents and Students: The bus riding privilege is granted to your child as a service of the Haralson County School System.
-To help us protect them, students are expected to follow the rules set forth in the Code of Conduct and this special School Bus Code of Conduct while a) walking to or from the school bus stop, b) waiting at the school bus stop and c) riding on the school bus.
-Students are expected to be safe, orderly and respectful at all times.
+Message to Parents and Students:

+The bus riding privilege is granted to your child as a service of HCSD.
+In an effort to maintain a safe environment, students are expected to comply with the code of conduct and the HCSD Bus Code of Conduct while walking to or from the bus stop, waiting at the school bus stop and riding on the school bus.
+Students are expected to be safe, orderly, and respectful at all times.
 Failure to act accordingly may result in suspension or expulsion from the bus.
-Concerns or issues pertaining to our transportation service should be addressed according to our operational procedures found on our website.
+Concerns or issues pertaining to HCSD's transportation, including how student behavior is managed on the school bus, is addressed according to the operational procedures found on the HCSD website.